HURRICANES

 What is a hurricane ?

-A hurricane is a set of clouds to be very extended in the form of a disc that moves by turning on itself.
-Its diameter is between 200 and 1 000 km and it rotates in the opposite direction, clockwise in the Northern hemisphere.
-A hurricane is formed through the hot and humid air that emerges from the ocean.
-The warm waters (temperature greater than 26°C) of the inter-tropical zone are the fuel of the hurricane and feed the mighty clouds that are forming.
+A hurricane is a very large, disc-shaped mass of clouds that rotates on itself.
+It is between 200 and 1000 km in diameter and rotates counter-clockwise in the northern hemisphere.
+A hurricane is formed when warm, moist air is released from the ocean.
+The warm waters (temperature above 26°C) of the intertropical zone are the fuel of the hurricane and feed the powerful clouds that form.

 Elements of the hurricane

-Each year, between June and November, the Caribbean is full of “hurricane season”.
-The region is exposed, because it is located in the tropical Atlantic, an area where gather all the ideal conditions to the formation of hurricanes:
+Each year, from June to November, the Caribbean experiences a period of heightened activity known as "hurricane season."
+The region is exposed due to its location in the tropical Atlantic, an area where the ideal conditions for hurricane formation are present.

-● High humidity in the atmosphere, promoting the development of dense clouds, and powerful.
+● High atmospheric humidity promotes the development of dense clouds, which are known to be powerful.

 ● Winds similar in altitude, allowing the weather systems strengthening.

-● Distance of at least 550 km from the equator : the Coriolis force due to the rotational movement of the earth causes the effect swirling hurricane.
-The latter, therefore, can not form when the Coriolis force is zero.
+● Distance of at least 550 km from the equator: the Coriolis force due to the Earth's rotary motion causes the vortex effect of hurricanes.
+Hurricanes cannot therefore form when the Coriolis force is zero.
 However, this force is zero at the equator and increases towards the poles.

 The stages of the formation of a hurricane